by Rachel Wells

 Use electrical tape to create a hopscotch on an old yoga mat.
 Roll it out when you want to play, and roll it up to easily store it until the next time.

 Is there anything not to like about balloons?
 Put masking tape on the floor to create a center line, and play a game of balloon volleyball.
-Try and see how long you can keep a balloon up without letting it touch the ground, or line up for some balloon relay races.
-See who can balance a balloon on a spoon while walking from one end of the room to the other, or put a balloon between your knees and have a waddling relay race across the room.
+See how long you can keep a balloon up without letting it touch the ground.
+Set up some balloon relay races.
+Try a balloon and spoon relay race to see who can balance a balloon on a spoon, or put a balloon between your knees and have a waddling relay race across the room.

 Build a Fort